-There are many beautiful areas in the region of Abruzzo .
-The Campo Imperatore is one of our favourite areas.
+There are many beautiful areas in the region of Abruzzo.
+The Campo Imperatore is one of our favorite areas.
 It is located beneath the Apennine Mountains’ highest peak and the southernmost European glacier.
 The plateau also houses one of the oldest ski resorts in Italy, as well as medieval hill towns.
 Here, shepherds bring their horses, sheep, and cattle to graze during the warmer months.

 When they think Calabria or, many people think of the coast.
 But this area in the south of Italy is home to some stunning countryside.
 This region is home to vineyards and farms that grow grapes, oranges lemons, olives, olives, chestnut trees, and other fruits.
 It also has some of the most beautiful scenery in Italy.

-From the south… all of the way to north!
-The Valle d’Aosta is a small, semi-autonomous area that is famous for its Alps, great skiing and the Matterhorn.
-It also has a mix culture of Swiss, French, and Italian.
+From the south… all of the way to the north!
+The Valle d’Aosta is a small, semi-autonomous area that is famous for its Alps, great skiing, and the Matterhorn.
+It also has a mixed culture of Swiss, French, and Italian.
 But it also boasts some seriously stunning–and productive–countryside, all overlooked by Alpine peaks.
 Above is a favorite of ours: This vineyard

-The Le Marche regionlocated in central Italy’s Adriatic is not all hills and forests.
+The Le Marche region located in central Italy’s Adriatic is not all hills and forests.
 13 types of D.O.C. are produced in the region.
-Wine (here’s to learn more about what that means), and many cheeses including Pecorino, ricotta.
-The countryside is complete with beautiful agriturismi, charming hilltop towns, and country roads.
+Wine (here’s to learn more about what that means), and many kinds of cheese including Pecorino, and ricotta.
+The countryside is complete with beautiful agriturismo, charming hilltop towns, and country roads.

 When it comes to Puglia and the region at the “heel”, of the boot, of Italy, we’re not a wallflower.
 You can view more stunning pictures of Puglia.
 One of our favorite things about this region is the striking countryside.
 There are many farms sprinkled with masserie and truffles, and the olives are amazing.
 Everything is also sun-bleached!